Quirky Place Names of Tasmania

 Tasmania's quirky and unusual place names reflect the island's colourful history.
-Here a just a few.
+Here are just a few.

 Bagdad

-The small rural community of Bagdad, 40 km north of Hobart, was bombarded by confused web users in 2003, after the Iraqi invasion began.
-Messages of sympathy and support were sent to the town's Online Access Centre from around the world.
-Whereas the besieged Iraqi city of Baghdad is home to around 5 million people, the population of the town is just 650.
+The rural community of Bagdad, 40 kilometres north of Hobart, was bombarded by confused web users in 2003 after US forces invaded Iraq.
+Messages of sympathy and support were sent to the town's online access centre from around the world.
+Whereas the besieged Iraqi city of Baghdad was home to about five million people, the population of the Tasmanian town is just 650.

 Bay of Fires

-In the far north-east, the Bay of Fires was named by Captain Tobias Furneaux in 1773 upon seeing the blaze of Aboriginal fires burning along the shore.
+In the island’s north-east, the Bay of Fires was named by Captain Tobias Furneaux in 1773 when he saw the blaze of fires burning along the shore, lit by Tasmanian Aboriginal people.

 Bust-Me-Gall Hill and Break-Me-Neck Hill

-Situated on the road from Hobart to Orford, the precise derivation of these two names is not known for certain, however, early east coast settlers and travellers with their bullock drays laden with supplies had great difficulty in negotiating the two steep sections of road.
+Located on the road from Hobart to Orford, the precise derivation of these two names isn’t known.
+However, early east-coast settlers and travellers with their bullock drays laden with supplies had great difficulty negotiating the two steep sections of road.

 Doo Town

-Just passed Eaglehawk Neck, in the Tasman National Park is the holiday village of Doo Town.
-The homes have all been named in the 'Doo' theme: Gunadoo, Doodle Doo, Love Me Doo, Doo Us, Doo Me, Doo Nix, Wee Doo, Xanadu, Rum Doo and the house which reputedly started it all, Doo Little - a suitable name for a holiday home.
+Just past Teralina / Eaglehawk Neck in Tasman National Park is the holiday village of Doo Town.
+Homes have been named in the “Doo” theme: Gunadoo, Doodle Doo, Love Me Doo, Doo Us, Doo Me, Doo Nix, Wee Doo, Xanadu, Rum Doo, and the house that reputedly started it all, Doo Little, an apt name for a holiday shack.
 There is one dissenting house in the town, daringly named Medhurst.

 Paradise

 Paradise, in north-west Tasmania, was named by its first white settlers who were devout Calvinists.
-The original name was Reuben Austen's Paradise, after one of the settlers who remarked upon seeing the sun glistening on the picturesque mountain vista, "This is Paradise."
+The original name was Reuben Austen's Paradise, after one of the settlers who saw the sun glistening on the picturesque mountain vista and remarked: "This is paradise."

 Penguin

-This pretty seaside town overlooking Bass Strait was named by the distinguished botanist Robert Campbell Gunn after – unsurprisingly - the fairy penguins that still inhabit the local coastline.
+This pretty seaside town overlooking Bass Strait on the north-west coast was named by the distinguished botanist Robert Campbell Gunn after the little penguins that inhabit the coastline.

 Promised Land

-Named by early settlers because of its promise of a better life, the area is today home of Tasmania's International Rowing Course at Lake Barrington.
+Named by early white settlers because of its promise of a better life, the area is today the site of Tasmania's International Rowing Course at Lake Barrington.

 Snug

 South along the Channel Highway from Hobart lies the adorably named town of Snug.
-Proclaimed a town in 1908, the name is believed to have come from sailors who found 'snug' anchorage for their ships in the D'Entrecasteaux Channel.
+Proclaimed a town in 1908, the name is believed to have come from sailors who found “snug” anchorage for their ships in the D'Entrecasteaux Channel.
+The channel was named after French Rear Admiral Bruni d'Entrecasteaux, surveyor of much of south-eastern Tasmania in 1792.

 And more

-Daisy Bell, Egg and Bacon Bay, Flowerpot, Jetsonville, Milkshake Hills, Nook, Nowhere Else, Needles, Ouse, Squeaking Point, and Tomahawk… and many more to discover.
+Daisy Bell, Egg and Bacon Bay, Flowerpot, Jetsonville, Milkshake Hills, Nook, Nowhere Else, Needles, Ouse, Squeaking Point and Tomahawk are just a few curious names, with many more to discover.